lukechilds/onionoo-node-client/README.md

 ## Cache Stores

 This module makes use of [`node-cache-manager`](https://github.com/BryanDonovan/node-cache-manager) to support multiple cache stores.
-By default we store cached responses in memory.
+By default cached responses are stored in memory.
 You can easily disable the cache or use a more scalable cache store such as Redis by using `node-cache-manager`'s [store engine](https://github.com/BryanDonovan/node-cache-manager#store-engines) modules.

 Disable cache: